RiceD2KLab/HERC_Sp25/0_Datasets/README.md

 ### **Data Cleaning Standards**
 - **2020-2023** datasets follow a **standardized** cleaning process.
 - **2018 & 2019** data follows a **different methodology** due to structural changes in TEA data formatting.
 These years contain one single unified clean dataset that last semester's team worked on.
-- The **final combined district-level datasets** for 2018-2019 are stored separately.

 ### **Geometry Folder**
 - These files are datasets used to create map visualizations in R